Cinnamon-throated hermit: Taxonomy and systematics

 The taxonomy of the cinnamon-throated hermit is unsettled.
 Birds called Maranhao hermit are sometimes treated as a subspecies of the cinnamon-throated hermit, but at present major taxonomic systems follow the analyses by Hinkelmann that determined it is the male plumage of P. nattereri.
 However, the "Maranhao" hermit only occurs in the separate northern part of the range of P. nattereri, and as it appears to have different vocalizations from those of the other population it might warrant recognition as a distinct species, P. maranhaoensis.
 Molecular studies are needed to confirm or deny that assignment.
 As currently understood, the cinnamon-throated hermit is monotypic.

 Description

 The cinnamon-throated hermit is about 10 cm long and weighs 2.3 to 3 g.
-Males have browish upperparts, green wings, and tawny underparts.
+Males have brownish upperparts, green wings, and tawny underparts.
 Their inner pair of tail feathers are long and white tipped.
 Both sexes have a black "mask" with a pale supercilium and malar stripe.
 Females are similar to the male but with a paler throat and longer central tail feathers.